-120 I am Alpha and Omega.
-The Lord's common selfidentification in the Doctrine and Covenants, occurring thirteen times.
+I am Alpha and Omega.
+The Lord's common self-identification in the Doctrine and Covenants, occurring thirteen times.

-Five years to the day after Moroni's last visit to Joseph Smith, he received another revelation that expanded on doctrines Moroni had taught him about priesthood, ordinances, binding families together, and preparing for the Second Coming.
-D&C 84 took all the things Joseph Smith had been learning from previous revelations, the translation of the Bible, and the changing circumstances of a new Church, and brought them together into a marvelous package that call everyone with a priesthood ordination to a higher standard of action.
+Five years to the day after Moroni's visit to Joseph Smith giving him the plates, Joseph received another revelation that expanded on doctrines Moroni had taught him about priesthood, ordinances, binding families together, and preparing for the Second Coming.
+D&C 84 took all the things Joseph Smith had been learning from previous revelations, the translation of the Bible, and the changing circumstances of a new Church, and brought them together into a marvelous package that calls everyone with a priesthood ordination to a higher standard of action.

 As a result of this revelation (see v.
 76), a council of high priests in Ohio rebuked some of the leaders in Missouri.
 Bishop Newel K. Whitney took a trip to New York, Albany, and Boston, preaching the gospel and acquiring needed items for the storehouse.